nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 &nbsp;

 When reflecting these in FHIR it is important they these two methods are represented in a way that retains the structural information they contain, does not create any unintended clinical meaning and can be viewed / imported.
-This is done by taking any free text in model one and representing it as unstructured data and positioning it as the first clinical item under the heading.
+This is done by taking any free text in model one and representing it as uncategorised data and positioning it as the first clinical item under the heading.

 <IMG src="images/access_structured/Consultation_text_2.png" alt="Consultation text in FHIR"  style="max-width:100%;max-height:100%;">